 The sample is written in C#, and it includes a simple client form interface that was written in XAML.
 For those of you using Visual Studio, the sample includes VS project and solution files for easy opening and editing within the VS IDE.

 This app is part of a growing library of API samples that our customers can download to programmatically access the functionality in our video platform.
-If you have questions about the sample, our developer API, or about how we can help your organization capture and stream video more efficiently, contact our team for a free trial or demo of our software today.
+If you have questions about the sample, our developer API, or about how we can help your organization capture and stream video more efficiently, contact our team today.